Making Checks

 The Target Card System

 Think of the Target Card as a bullseye on a dartboard.
-When you attempt something uncertain, the GM sets a Target Card from the deck.
-You draw from your Check Deck and compare the value—the closer you are, the better your result.
+When you attempt something uncertain, the GM draws a Target Card from the Table Deck.
+You draw from your Action Deck and compare the value—the closer you are, the better your result.

 Example: Target Card is Ace of Spades